3 children, 3 adults killed in shooting at Nashville grade school; shooter dead

 Three students and three adults were shot and killed at a school in Nashville on Monday, officials confirmed.
 The suspected shooter, who officials identified as a female, was fatally shot by police.

-Authorities have not released the names or ages of the victims or the shooter, who officials said was armed with two guns.
+Authorities have not released the names or ages of the victims or the shooter, who officials said was armed with "at least" two assault rifles and a handgun.

 Officials responded to the shooting at Covenant School on Monday morning.